da2so/da2so.github.io/_posts/2021-03-27-Learning_Low-Rank_Approximation_for_CNNs.md

 ![2](https://da2so.github.io/assets/post_img/2021-03-27-Learning_Low-Rank_Approximation_for_CNNs/1.png){: .mx-auto.d-block width="90%" :}

-As you alreadly expect, the right position of parameters is less sensitive to accuracy drop (loss variacne).
+As you already  expect, the right position of parameters is less sensitive to accuracy drop (loss variance).
 That is, the underlying principle of proposed training algorithm is to find a particular local minimum of flat loss surface, robust to parameter errors induced by low-rank approximation.

 The proposed scheme preserves the original model structure and searches for a local minimum well suited for low-rank approximation.
 The training procedure for low-rank approximation, called **DeepTwist**, is illustrated in Fig. 1.